Info for Authors

 If you have any queries about the process of designing a book cover please feel free to contact me.
 Below are a few notes that may help you.
 I work with many first time authors.
 I am always very careful to explain the publishing process as clearly as possible.
 I am a professional illustrator, and all illustrated artwork on this website is created by me.
 My artwork is unique and bespoke.

 eBook or Print ready?

 I create an eBook design in the same resolution as a print ready design, so if at the beginning you require an eBook cover, then decide later that you would like a printed version, there is no problem in changing the format.
-I will also keep your artwork on file, so even in a 12 months time you decide to go to print, I will format your cover for you.
-It always helps to tell me that this is a possibility to ensure that I keep editable versions of your files.
+I will also keep your artwork on file, so even if in 12 months time you decide to go to print, I will format your cover for you.

 Print ready book cover design